abtzpro/SecQuickRef/README.md

 ## This application was created by

-Bootlegger, an AI programming developed by Adam Rivers | CEO | Hello Security LLC.
+Bootlegger, an AI program developed by Adam Rivers | CEO | Hello Security LLC.

 ## License